chanford/Code_Samples/Onion_Routing/Readme.txt

 projb/ contains the code I wrote the sampleout directories contain samples of what the Proxy and routers would log during hte program's operation, detailing their communicaitons with the other routers and proxy.

+.h/.cpp files:
+Circuit, Storage class for Routers to remember connections with Minitor, generates packet headers and communication apckets used by routers Proxy, first recipient of pings from user's shell, spawns routers and communicates with them in order to set up Onion circuit.
+Main, spawns a proxy
+Router, Onion router that communicates with the proxy and other routers to set up its hop of the circuit.
+If it is hte last hop, sends/receives ping packets with the Internet. aesF, performs AES encryption on packets so that the onion network can have encrypted communications